Archive

 Rick Celebrini, who was the sole recipient of the Doctor of Philosophy degree, admitted that he had no idea of what he was getting into 7 years ago but can probably be described as not only a marathon runner but a tri-athlete.
 While completing his PhD, Rick recounted other dear and important mileposts.
 He became a husband, father of three kids, chief therapist for the 2010 Olympic and Paralympic games, and dealt with the emotional impact of the death of his father.
 Rick notes that although these don’t act as credits in accomplishing a Phd., he credited and named many people who were part of his support team and who helped him balance family and career goals.

 The final words were given by MRSc graduate Heather Burrett with Anne Leclerc at her side.
 She shared that all the graduates took on the MRSc seeking an academically challenging program with very practical workplace applications.
 Although the other graduates were unable to attend, they had sent their thoughts about ‘connecting dots’ to Heather who relayed them to those present.
-Please listen to her full speech by clicking on the audio icon.
+Please listen to her full speech.

 MC Sue Stanton concluded the formal speeches of the evening with four principles Rick Hansen offered in this book Going the Distance: Seven steps to personal change.